TrumpForUSA/HowTrumpWins2020/README.md

 Creation of a nationwide, uniform purchasing and possession process to ensure access to constitutionally protected firearms, magazines and accessories to those with issued concealed carry permits.

-## Platform Highlights: Social Issues
+## Platform Overview: Social Issues

 ### *Trump Child Care*
 An enhancement to ***TUI***, providing additional funds, per child, to be utilized only at certain locations, such as: child care facilities, learning centers, sports and recreation providers.
 Each child born with their own ***TCC*** will ensure a childhood of enhanced learning and opportunities.